syncfusion-content/blazor-docs/blazor/treeview/expand-collaspe-actions.md

 ## Get expanded nodes

-The Blazor TreeView component allows the expansion of specific nodes during initialization through two-way binding capabilities provided by the [ExpandedNodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_ExpandedNodes) property.
+The Blazor TreeView component allows the expansion of specific nodes during initialization or dynamically through two-way binding capabilities provided by the [ExpandedNodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_ExpandedNodes) property.
 Additionally, the component offers the [GetTreeData](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_GetTreeData_System_String_) method, which allows for retrieval of the updated data source of the TreeView.
 By passing the ExpandedNodes of specific TreeView nodes as arguments to this method, the updated data source of only those nodes will be returned.
 If no arguments are passed, the entire updated data source of the TreeView will be returned.

 ```cshtml
 @using Syncfusion.Blazor.Navigations